'Heroine' helps elderly Hastings woman targeted by purse thieves in supermarket

 • Injured Flaxmere 4-year-old: Uncles claim boy wasn't assaulted

-Last week when Murphy, from Flaxmere, was waiting in line at New World, Flaxmere, and saw a woman in her 80s in distress, she didn't think twice about what to do.
+Last week Murphy, from Flaxmere, was waiting in line at New World Flaxmere and saw a woman in her 80s in distress, she didn't think twice about what to do.

 "I saw an older lady in a little bit of strife, she was trying to pay for her groceries," Murphy said.